Rezwanul-Haque/generative_adversarial_networks_projects/3D-GAN/readme.md

 # The architecture of a 3D-GAN
 Both of the networks in a 3D-GAN are deep convolutional neural networks.
 The generator network is, as usual, an upsampling network.
 It upsamples a noise vector (a vector from probabilistic latent space) to generate a 3D image with a shape that is similar to the input image in terms of its length, breadth, height, and channels.
 The discriminator network is a downsampling network.
 Using a series of 3D convolution operations and a dense layer, it identifies whether the input data provided to it is real or fake.

+# What is a voxel?
+A volume pixel or voxel is a point in three-dimensional space.
+A voxel defines a position with three coordinates in x, y, and z directions.
+A voxel is a fundamental unit for representing 3D images.